Discover new coloured pencil amazing drawings here.

 Applying solvent will help by mixing colours and it will create a look not dissimilar to a painting.

-A burnishing technique, however, can also be used to achieve this result.
+A burnishing technique, however, can also achieve this result.